 How Long will Tuna Pasta Salad Keep in the Fridge?

-As long as you store it properly, tuna pasta salad will last for 3 to 5 days in the refrigerator.
+As long as you store this creamy tuna pasta salad recipe properly, tuna pasta salad will last for 3 to 5 days in the refrigerator.
 Be sure to store it in an airtight container, like the rubbermaid containers after you have served it for dinner or if you are making it ahead of time.